Friday, December 31, 2021

 Jill Tweedie interviews Mary Whitehouse on Thames TV, 20 February 1973

-In our own time, which is proving to be a kind of second Sixties, Mary Whitehouse has much to teach us.
+In our own time, which is proving to be a kind of second 1960s, Mary Whitehouse has much to teach us.
 The battle-lines may have shifted since her time, but the combatants and stakes are much the same: aggressive radical secular progressivism versus such fortresses as are left of Christian and traditionally-minded Britain.
 Mary Whitehouse was from the beginning ecumenical in her approach, and saw that Christian churches (to which we may now add many of our cousins in other religions) had to stand together for the sake of the common good.
-This is perhaps why she, a broad-church Anglican, rather remarkably ended her book by quoting at length from Pope Paul VI, actually giving him the last word.
+This is perhaps why, broad-church Anglican though she was, she rather remarkably ended her book by quoting at length from Pope Paul VI — to the point of giving him the last word.

-We urgently need her sort of courage today: the courage, when scoffed or cackled at, when condescended to or dismissed out of hand, or when sworn at or slandered, not to back down; the courage to stand our ground even when the ground itself seems to be moving under our feet.
-Her only weakness, in so far as the weakness was hers, was a tactical one: many of her methods would have worked far more effectively had Britain still been the fair-minded country she believed it to be.
-We need the faith with which she defied ridicule and scorn for the sake of a kingdom not of this world.
+We urgently need her sort of courage today: the courage, when scoffed or cackled at, when condescended to or dismissed out of hand, or when sworn at or slandered, not to back down; the courage to stand our ground even when the ground itself seems to be giving way under our feet.
+Her only weakness, in so far as the weakness was hers, was a tactical one: many of her methods would have worked far more effectively had Britain still been the fair-minded country she believed it to be, and only failed because not enough people stood with her.
+We need the strength of faith with which she defied ridicule and scorn for the sake of a kingdom not of this world.
 ‘But for her,’ Malcolm Muggeridge wrote, ‘the total demolition of all Christian decencies and values in this country would have taken place virtually without a word of public protest.’
 [1]

 Mary Whitehouse, film director Michael Winner and a studio audience debate violence in film and television.
 Hosted by Sarah Kennedy and broadcast on Thames TV on the 10th September, 1985.

-And so, with one gentleman who, having lent his support to her arguments in a Thames TV studio debate in 1985, praised her solitary courage in defiance of a largely hostile audience, I say, ‘Three Cheers to Mrs. Whitehouse’.
+And so, with one gentleman in a Thames TV studio who, having supported her arguments in a TV debate in 1985, praised her solitary courage in defiance of a largely hostile audience, I say, ‘Three Cheers to Mrs. Whitehouse’.
 May her soul rest in peace.

 Thursday, November 11, 2021